NVIDIA/cloud-native-docs/gpu-operator/gpu-driver-configuration.rst

      - Specifies the name of the NVIDIA driver custom resource.
      - None

+   * - ``annotations``
+     - Specifies a map of key and value pairs to add as custom annotations to the driver pod.
+     - None

    * - ``driverType``
      - Specifies one of the following: